Game Design Curriculum

 With game levels using ever larger environments, good quality set dressing and detailed immersive lighting is needed to enhance the game experience.
-In this course students learn how to quickly prototype an environmental model, create vertex lighting and ambient occlusion texture maps for game levels.
+In this course, we will learn how to quickly prototype an environmental model, create vertex lighting, and ambient occlusion texture maps for game levels.
 Students start by reference gatherings, then using Maya for UV unwrapping for tiling textures, using Substance Designer for tiling texture creation and engine integration of assets followed by set dressing, lighting, and composition of an environment in Unreal.

 Term 5 Course Descriptions